legendu-net/docker-jupyterlab/readme.md

-**It is recommended that you use the image [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) for data science related work and use [dclong/jupyterhub-ai](https://hub.docker.com/r/dclong/jupyterhub-ai/) for deep learning leveraging GPU.**
+**It is recommended that you use the image [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) for data science related work and [dclong/jupyterhub-ai](https://hub.docker.com/r/dclong/jupyterhub-ai/) for deep learning leveraging GPU.**
 Note: Python packages are managed using pip instead of conda.

 ## Prerequisite